 - Lightheadedness or fainting

-Your doctor may want to check different types of X-rays and lung tests to find a PE.
+Your doctor will order different types of tests, including lung tests, to check for a PE.

 Treatment and Prevention